 If your cat and dog shows no signs of aggression, take your parrot out of its cage so they all can have a closer look at one another.
 If your cat begins to raise their paw, give them a quick squirt with a water bottle.

-Let your parrot, dog and cat spend time together each and every night and they will eventually grow accustomed to each other.
-Over time, they will grow accustomed to one another.
+Let your parrot, dog and cat spend time together each and every night and over time they will eventually grow accustomed to each other.
 Until this occurs, however, you should remain cautious anytime the three animals are in the same area.